What are network adapters

 Types of Network Adapters

-1. Ethernet Network Adapters
+1. Wired Network Adapters

 2. Wireless Network Adapters